 Situation #1: Your Rental Car Has a Problem, but You Can Drive It

-However, if you know you will be held responsible for a minor, fixable problem (a flat tire, for example), it might be easier to change the tire, provided you have a spare, pay for the repair (which you would have to pay for anyway) and continue with your trip.
+However, if you know you will be held responsible for a minor, fixable problem, it might be easier and cheaper to pay for the repair yourself (which you would have to pay for anyway) and continue with your trip.

 Tip: If you are involved in an accident while driving a rental car, always contact the local police as well as your car rental company.
-Get a police report, take photographs of the accident scene and surrounding area and do not admit to responsibility for the accident.
+Get a police report, take photographs of the accident scene and the surrounding area, and do not admit to responsibility for the accident.

-Situation #2: Your Rental Car Can't Be Driven
+Situation #2: Your Rental Car Cannot Be Driven

-If you break down far from a car rental office and there is no quick way for your car rental company to help you, ask for authorization to have your car towed to a local automotive shop for repair.
+If you break down far from a car rental office and there is no quick way for your car rental company to help you, ask for authorization to have your car towed to an automotive repair shop.
 Write down the name of the person who gave you authorization and save all documentation related to the repair so that you can be reimbursed when you return the car.

-Tip: Never pay for a local repair unless you have been authorized to do so by your car rental company.
-Always get authorization for repairs, towing and rental car exchanges.
+Tip: Never pay for an expensive local repair unless your car rental company has authorized you to do so.
+Always get authorization for repairs, towing, and rental car exchanges.